mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

 API description format for REST APIs.
 This section shows you how to configure API fuzzing by using an OpenAPI specification to provide information about the target API to test.
 OpenAPI specifications are provided as a file system resource or URL.

+NOTE:
+Please notice that API fuzzing process will use OpenAPI document to generate request body.
+When a request body is required, then the body generation is limited to the following body types:
+* application/x-www-form-urlencoded
+* multipart/form-data
+* application/json

 Follow these steps to configure API fuzzing in GitLab with an OpenAPI specification: